MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitIati/DeliveryFramework.md

 ---
-title: DeliveryFramework - Common Data Model | Microsoft Docs
+title: DeliveryFramework in nonProfitIati - Common Data Model | Microsoft Docs
 description: Delivery Framework represents a management unit of work defined by the organization or entity doing the work.
 In IATI, the Delivery Framework is an "Activity."
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Delivery Framework
+# Delivery Framework in nonProfitIati

 Delivery Framework represents a management unit of work defined by the organization or entity doing the work.
 In IATI, the Delivery Framework is an “Activity.”